 A wealth advisor’s take beyond 529’s

 Investing in a 529 plan is a good move.
-Maximizing your 529 plan tax deductions in Virginia is a second great move… and remember the 529 withdrawals made for qualified educational expenses are tax free!
+Maximizing your 529 plan tax deductions in Virginia if you are a Virginia resident is a second great move… and remember the 529 withdrawals made for qualified educational expenses are tax free!
 You’re clearly on the right path and want to take your financial health to the next level.

 At Monument Wealth Management, we don’t take valuable time with subpar approaches and BS explanations full of jargon.
 We’re transparent and unfiltered.
 We work together to co-create a comprehensive Private Wealth Design that not only encompasses your current status and goals but fully plays out what’s possible in the future and adapts to life’s many changes.
 We’re ready to lead you to financial freedom when you are.